 Our fleet of Patrol Boats is a great asset to Wakatere and a very valuable one.
 The boats take a significant amount of Club funds to maintain and fuel.
 Please treat them carefully.

 Buoyancy vests (PFD) must be worn by everyone afloat.
 This includes coaches, sailors & parents in club patrol boats.

 No one under the age of 15 yrs may be in control of a club patrol boat.
-The skipper must have completed a certified Rescue Patrol Boat course or be a Wakatere 'approved skipper'.
+The skipper must have completed a certified Rescue Patrol Boat course and/or be formally 'approved' by our Safety Officer.

-For the launching & recovery of club patrol boats, centre console and larger boats must use the main ramp south/east of club with public vehicle access.
+For the launching & recovery of club centre console and larger boats, the main ramp south of club with public vehicle access must be used.